erikw/tmux-powerline/README.md

 $ bash -x powerline.sh (left|right)
 ```

-To debug smaller portions of code, say if you think the problem lies in a specific segment, insert these lines at the top and bottom of that file (or region you want to inspect there)
+To debug smaller portions of code, say if you think the problem lies in a specific segment, insert these lines at the top and bottom of the relevant code portions e.g. inside a function:

 ```bash
 set -x